The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Jan 2026 ATH₹1,79,1405.6g₹83,800−16% (still in pullback)

-The data makes the point starkly: the longer you have held gold in India, the better your returns.
+The lesson is stark: the longer you have held gold in India, the better your returns.
 Even the 2020 COVID high has more than doubled.
-The only painful position is someone who bought at the January 2026 all-time high and is sitting on a 16% paper loss — which historically recovers.
-The lesson: buy systematically over time, not at headline-driven all-time highs.
+Buy systematically over time, not at headline-driven all-time highs.

 Gold Forecast 2030 — The Long-Term Picture